“Unless there is some kind of spiritual revolution that is able to keep abreast of our technological genius, we will not save our planet.”

 Armstrong, K. (2005).
 A short history of myth.
 Canongate: Edinburgh, Scotland.

-Bache, C. (2009).
+Bache, C. M. (2009).
 The living classroom : Teaching and collective consciousness.
 Albany, NY: State University of New York.

 Schmidt, M.E.
 (2009).
 Teaching for social conscience in Hong Kong secondary schools.
 Unpublished doctoral dissertation, University of Western Australia, Perth, Australia.